Welfare Volunteers

 Relieving isolation and loneliness

-Our welfare volunteer service allows us to alleviate isolation and loneliness, a particular problem for the elderly and disabled who may have little contact with others.
-A chat over a cup of tea can mean the world to somebody who does not have family or friends living nearby or cannot get out due to poor health or old age.
+Our Welfare Volunteer service allows us to alleviate isolation and loneliness, a particular problem for the elderly and disabled who may have little contact with others.
+A chat over a cup of tea or on the phone can mean the world to somebody who does not have family or friends living nearby or cannot get out due to poor health or old age.

 Welfare Volunteers find their role very rewarding and we are always looking for new recruits.
-All that is needed is a newstrade connection and a willingness to lend a sympathetic listening ear.
+All that is needed is a willingness to lend a sympathetic listening ear.
 You are free to dedicate as little or as much time as you wish.

-Please note that full training is available on all aspects of the role of a welfare volunteer.
-You will be issued with an informative induction pack before you are asked to visit a beneficiary and you will also be given the opportunity to attend a volunteer workshop.
+Please note that full training will be provided on all aspects of the role.
+You will be issued with an informative induction pack before you are asked to visit or call a beneficiary and you will also be given the opportunity to attend events throughout the year.
 Telephone support from our welfare team is available at all times.
-Welfare volunteers do not need any specific welfare knowledge as all welfare matters are referred back to the welfare staff at head office.
+Welfare Volunteers do not need any specific welfare knowledge as all welfare matters are referred back to the staff at head office.

-What is most important is to always respect the pride and dignity of those you visit.
+What is most important is to always respect the pride and dignity of those you visit or call.
 It is very difficult for many people to ask for help.

 Almoners